Shechterlab/nextflow-rnaseq/README.md

 conda env create -f ~/nextflow-rnaseq-deseq2/zlib_nextflow_rnaseq.yml

-# 3. Install R packages by activating the R conda envrionment, opening R, and then running the following commands (you shouldn't have to update the packages so can say no to that prompt)
+# 3. Install R packages

+#Activate the R conda envrionment, open R, and then running the following commands (you shouldn't have to update the packages so can say no to that prompt)

 conda activate R_nextflow_rnaseq